erra-ch/GE-CEP-Exercise/README.md

 ```
 This will submit the compiled application to the local cluster with parallelism 4.
 The result should end up in the output directory.

+### Use Flink UI (and Dockerized environment)
+Compile as before.

+Specify Parallelism in separate input field instead.
+Use same syntax to specify --out in Program Arguments.